emolr/sleep-timer/readme.md

 - Remembers your settings
 - Works with multiple displays and spaces simultaneously
 - Can automatically launch at login
-- Low performance impact - can run in the background at all times
+- Ultra low performance impact

 ## Screenshots